St Peter's Church, Brighton: HTB church plant

 In December 2007, after a long period of consultation, the Diocesan Pastoral Committee recommended to the Church Commissioners that St Peter's should be made redundant.

-On 8 May 2009, Holy Trinity Brompton Church in London, an influential Church of England parish church which created the Alpha course, agreed to take over its ownership and running.
+However, on 8 May 2009, Holy Trinity Brompton Church in London, an influential Church of England parish church which created the Alpha course, agreed to take over its ownership and running.
 St Peter's previously merged parish with that of the Chapel Royal was reconstituted as a separate and smaller parish.

 Services restarted on Sunday, 1 November 2009.
 The vicar at the time was Archie Coates and the associate vicar was Jonny Gumbel (the son of Nicky Gumbel who developed the Alpha Course).
 Since then, the church has grown to "more than 1000" and continues to grow under new vicar Daniel Millest (appointed September 2022).
 It has a focus on social action, especially through a project known as Safehaven to help homeless people.
 There are three services on a Sunday: a liturgical Holy Communion at 8.00 am, a family service at 10.30, and a student and youth-oriented service at 6:30 pm.
 St Peter's has a satellite church on the Whitehawk estate, known as St Cuthman's, and has also planted a church in Holy Trinity Church, Hastings.
-In August 2016, the vicar and 30 parishioners moved to Portsmouth to start Harbour Church, a church plant in the city centre "aimed specifically at students and young adults".
+In August 2016, the vicar and 30 parishioners moved to Portsmouth to start Harbour Church, a church plant in the city centre "aimed specifically at students and young adults."

 Organ

 St Peter's had a large pipe organ built-in 1888 for the Hampstead Conservatoire of Music by Henry Willis and brought to Brighton in 1910.
 It is the sole survivor of three almost identical instruments in the town, the others having been at the Dome Pavilion and in Hove Town Hall.
 The latter is now at Haberdashers' Aske's Boys' School in Elstree, while the former was broken up in the 1930s.
 It is almost identical to the famous organ in Cathedral of the Blessed Virgin Mary, Truro.
-The organ in St. Peter's has been unusable for some years due to asbestos.

 At a meeting of the Diocesan Advisory Committee held on 14 March 2019, it was proposed that the organ be removed from St Peter's and installed in St John's College Chapel, Cambridge.

-The organ has now been removed from St Peter's, some parts will be re-used at St John's College Chapel, Cambridge.
+The organ has now been removed from St Peter's.

 The organ features in a recording made in June 1977 when the Choir of Guildford Cathedral gave a concert at St Peter's.
 Louis Vierne's Organ Symphony No.1 (Prelude) demonstrates the impressive Swell to good effect.